Indict Clinton’s FISA Collusion Conspiracy Collaborators

 President Trump responded to the dismissal, scorching the deep-state operatives who entrapped Flynn: “The Obama administration Justice Department was a disgrace and they got caught.
 They got caught.
 Very dishonest people.
 It’s treason. … What they’ve done is a disgrace and I hope a big price is going to be paid.
 A big price should be paid.
 There’s never been anything like this in the history of our country. … What the Obama administration did is unprecedented.
 It’s never happened. … They’re scum and I say it a lot, they’re scum; they’re human scum.
 This should never have happened in this country. … [Flynn] was a great warrior and he still is a great warrior. … What happened to him should never happen again.”

-The fact is, Comey and Brennan should be indicted as co-conspirators based on clear evidence of their collusion, starting with the Trump wiretaps and the fake FISA warrants, to take down a U.S. president.
-The path to Comey and Brennan starts with indictments of their primary FBI water boys McCabe and Strzok, and a few yet-to-be outed CIA co-conspirators.
+The fact is, Comey and Brennan should be indicted as co-conspirators based on clear evidence of their collusion, starting with the fake FISA warrants used to justify the Trump wiretaps in order to take down a U.S. president.
+The path to Comey and Brennan starts with Clinesmith, and then indictments of their primary FBI water boys McCabe and Strzok, and a few yet-to-be outed CIA co-conspirators.
 John Durham’s investigation may point the way if not actually pave that path.

 Of course, indicting Comey and Brennan provides the path to Obama and Clinton.
 None of this happened without Obama’s knowledge and complicity and Clinton’s facilitation.
 It is past time for this co-conspiracy quartet to be asked questions under oath about what they knew about the Flynn setup and the Russia charade, and when they knew it.
 And Obama is looking for a rat hole to scurry down, because he knows his role in this scheme to dispose of Trump is becoming clearer by day.